Drug Rehab Centers for Couples Near Me

 Attending Drug Rehab Treatment Programs Together

 In a treatment program where couples can attend together, this motivation is reinforced through the couple’s continual reaffirmation of commitment to one another.
-Couples that attend inpatient treatment together may have the opportunity to attend treatments and therapy sessions together.
-This may provide the motivation and support that each people in the relationship needs to recovery from substance abuse.
+Couples that attend inpatient treatment or outpatient rehab together may have the opportunity to attend treatments and therapy sessions together.
+This may provide the motivation and support that each person in the relationship needs to recover from substance addiction.

-Oxford Treatment Center—one of American Addiction Centers several facilities—offers a Couples Track specifically for couples seeking drug and alcohol rehab.
+Oxford Treatment Center and Desert Hope Treatment Center offer a Couples Track, specifically for couples seeking drug and alcohol rehab.
 Designed to treat each partner’s individual needs while also tending to the relationship, our research-based approach is based on the Couples and Addiction Recovery training developed by the Gottman Institute.

 Our Couples Track program can help you to: